Freeman A. Hrabowski, III

 After several days, Dr. King led our parents on a march to the jailhouse for an evening vigil of song and prayer for all the children.
 I remember looking out the windows of the jail at our parents and hearing Dr. King say, “What you do this day will have an impact on generations as yet unborn.”

 The reason I continue to tell this story is that it lets people know more about who I am, where I come from, the challenges I have faced, the dreams I have.
 I challenge you to know your story.
 Stories inspire us.
 I want each of you to reflect long and hard over these coming years on your story and its significance in your life – but not just reflect, I want you to tell your story.
-One of the classes being taught this semester includes a focus on developing an elevator speech.
-An elevator speech is a brief story used to define your job, for example, or what’s important to you as a person.
-It should be short enough to be delivered in the amount of time it takes to ride up an elevator, 30 seconds to two minutes.
-I will often ask students between the first floor and tenth floor of the Administration Building to give me an elevator speech.
-In crafting such a speech, you must think hard about what you will say about yourself to someone new.
-How do you capture the essence of who you are in a couple paragraphs?
 The college experience allows us to go deeply into the meaning of self, of life, and of the big questions we will face.

-UMBC is committed to preparing leaders who will focus on social justice and help the nation reduce inequality and discrimination, whether talking about race, ethnicity, gender, LGBTQ, religion, or income.
+UMBC is committed to preparing leaders who will help the nation reduce inequality.
 Our BreakingGround initiative focuses on community engagement and social change.
 Through our Shriver Center students can engage with the local community and participate in service learning.
 For example, students can connect with the center’s Choice Program, which provides mentors and 24-hour support services for hundreds of Baltimore youths, mostly boys and young men, who have been involved with the justice system.
 Our Women’s Center offers a wide range of programming, support and discussion opportunities, as does our Mosaic Center, which supports cross-cultural education and collaboration.
 Across departments on campus, you will find more than 150 courses and projects focused on the challenges of Baltimore and issues of diversity and social justice.
-I encourage you to get involved, whether through the Shriver Center, the BreakingGround Initiative, or any of a number of other opportunities.
-Through those initiatives, and in other ways, you have the opportunity to make a difference in the world – supporting a child, helping a senior citizen, reaching out to others in need, and creating lasting change in your community.
+I encourage you to get involved.
+You have the opportunity to make a difference in the world – supporting a child, helping a senior citizen, reaching out to others in need, and creating lasting change in your community.
 You are preparing to be a leader in our country and in the world.

 At Commencement, I always ask students what they are planning to do now that they have graduated.
 One year, a woman came across the stage and, when I asked her that question, she looked at me with such conviction and said: “I’m going to change the world.”

-There is my challenge to each of you – to think broadly, to dream about the endless possibilities for your own lives, and to prepare to change the world.
+There is my challenge to each of you – to think broadly, to dream about the endless possibilities for your own lives, to seek the truth, and to prepare to change the world.
 The ineluctable question is, What will you do during the next 50 years of your life?
 Dreams and values.
 Welcome to UMBC.

 Watch your thoughts; they become your words.